What? Are you telling me that not everyone loves their job? No way! We simply can’t believe it.

 1. Smile and smile some more.
 If you force yourself to smile (and even laugh) you will see positive results.
 People around you might find your smiles contagious and laughing infectious.
 Making someone else’s day better is a great reason to start enjoying work.
 Remember, people can even “see” a smile over the phone.

 2. Eat a healthy lunch.
 You’ve heard the saying that you are what you eat, right?
 This applies to most people.
 Eat a healthy lunch or snack to work and you might find yourself with more energy, which can directly affect your mood.

 3. Try to see the positive side.
 Some people are so unhappy that it seems impossible for them to see the benefits that their job might bring to the table.
 Post a reminder at your desk or have a symbol that represents the positive side of what you are doing – perhaps a charm bracelet with a dollar sign charm on it!
 At least you have a paycheck coming at the end of your two weeks, right?

 4. Keep a list.
 Have a working list of the things you do enjoy at work and pull out your list whenever you start to feel unhappy.
 This can work with a lot of things in your life!

-5. Talk to someone.
+5. Talk to someone (even if it has to be over the phone).
 You might consider talking to someone about how you are feeling at work.
 This could be someone at work or in your personal life.
 A lot of people have experienced this exact feeling and can relate.
 A manager might be able to recommend something you’d never thought of before.

 6. Take time for yourself.
 Some people work so hard that they forget to take time for themselves.
 If you get a break while at work, take it.
 If you’re off at 5:30, go home and relax for a bit before opening the work email again.
 Don’t overwork yourself!
 This could make anyone unhappy.